LabeliaLabs/distributed-learning-contributivity/mplc/docs/documentation.md

   - `["SMCS"]` **Stratified Monte Carlo Shapley with replacement**
   - `["WR_SMC"]` **Stratified Monte Carlo Shapley without replacement**

-- [In progress] `["PVRL"]` **Partner Valuation by Reinforcement Learning** :
+- [In progress]  **Partner Valuation by Reinforcement Learning** :

     With PVRL, we modify the learning process of the main model so it includes a dataset's partner valuation part.
 Namely we assign weight to each dataset, and at each learning step these weights are used to sample the learning batch.
 These weight are updated at each learning iteration of the main model using the REINFORCE method.

+   - `["PVRL"]` **Partner Valuation by Reinforcement Learning**

 - [In progress] **Federated step-by-step**:

     Federated step by step contributivity methods measure the performance variation on the global validation dataset after each minibatch training - These methods give an estimation on how the model improved on every node.